Stainless Steel Bending – The Ultimate Beginners Guide

 Tooling Materials and Design

-Both accuracy and finish are affected by the right tooling.
-Based on the bend profile you will use V-dies, U-dies, and radius dies.
-Durability, or to reduce wear and friction, choose hardened tool steels or coated tools.
-Make sure to check for tool wear as worn dies will distort your parts.
-Proper maintenance prolongs the life of your equipment and makes it work precisely.
+The right tooling influences both accuracy and finish.
+Depending on the bend profile you will use V-dies, U-dies, and radius dies.
+Durability, or to minimize wear and friction, select hardened tool steels or coated tools.
+Also be sure to check tool wear because worn dies will bend your parts.
+Maintaining your equipment correctly will increase its life and make it perform accurately.

 CNC and Automation in Bending

-With CNC bending you get exact angle control, force, and radius.
-It can be integrated with CAD/CAM systems enabling you to go from design to production.
-Real time monitoring allows you to change variables within the process for consistent quality.
-Automation is the key when you want efficiency and repeatability.
+Angles, force and radius are precise with CNC bending.
+It can be combined with CAD/CAM systems that allow you to design to production.
+Real time monitoring gives you the ability to adjust variables in the process in order to achieve a steady quality.
+At least, the important one is automation when you need efficiency and repeatability.

 Common Applications of Bent Stainless Steel